Weber Q1200 Liquid Propane Portable Grill

 It weighs about 30 lb, heavy for its size because it is a slab of steel.
 A versatile flat-top for breakfasts and smash burgers, with even heat in the center but cooler edges.
 It scores 85 out of 100.

-It turned out a full round of eggs and smash burgers that a grate could never handle, but the middle ran noticeably hotter than the edges and I had to keep it oiled to fend off rust.
+It turned out a full round of eggs and smash burgers that a grate could never handle, but the middle ran noticeably hotter than the edges and we had to keep it oiled to fend off rust.

 Read our full Blackstone 1971 Original 17" Tabletop Griddle review →